 Russell White Handmade Knives

 Thanks for visiting my website.
 I strive to produce a quality, hand crafted knife that you can depend on when needed.
 My knives are made for using regardless of the finish that they have.
-I strive to build a knife that will hold a cutting edge.
-Most of my knives are hand forged from carbon steel (E52100, 5160, and 1095).
-I also use the stock removal method to build knives using from 1095 high carbon steel, D2 tool steel and CPM 154 stainless.
+I build most of my knives by employing the age old art of bladesmithing.
+I have attained a Journeyman Smith rating in The American Bladesmithing society.
+All of my forged blades will be stamped with J. S.

-Among handle materials used are Desert Ironwood, Bois Darc, African Blackwood, Water Buffalo horn, Micarta, Dymonwood, Mother of Pearl and others.
+Among handle materials used are Desert Ironwood, Bois Darc, African Blackwood, Mammoth Ivory, Sheep Horn, Bone, Water Buffalo horn, Micarta, Dymonwood, Mother of Pearl and others.

 I will take custom orders and do my best to build knives to your discription and materials.